ARpatterns/.github/profile/README.md

 * AR Patterns in ...

 ## How to Contribute
 This is a community-driven initiative, which means we need you as a contributor!
-We would love to see more examples of AR patterns applied other technologies.
+We would love to see more examples of AR patterns applied in other technologies.
 Join us in documenting new patterns and enhancing the existing ones.

 How to contribute is described in detail here: [Contributing](CONTRIBUTING.md)